* Imminent announcement expected on Brexit trade deal

 * Investors wind down for Christmas break in bullish mood

 * Graphic: 2020 asset performance tmsnrt.rs/2yaDPgn

-Britain and the European Union were hammering out the final details of a narrow trade deal on Thursday with an announcement expected imminently, adding to an optimistic mood in the final trading session before the Christmas break.
+Britain and the EU were hammering out the final details of a narrow post-Brexit trade deal on Thursday with an announcement expected soon, adding to an optimistic mood in the final trading session before the Christmas break.

 While a last-minute deal has long been expected, finally removing the possibility of a no-deal outcome 4-1/2 years after Britain voted to leave the trading bloc will come as a relief to markets.

-The FTSE 100 rose 0.07% while the more domestically-focused British mid-cap FTSE 250 index hit its highest levels since February, and UK small caps a record high.
-The STOXX 50 added 0.17% while Germany’s DAX gained 1.26%.
+The FTSE 100’s initial gains fizzled but the more domestically-focused British mid-cap FTSE 250 index hit its highest levels since February, and UK small caps a record level.

-The MSCI world equity index, which tracks shares in 49 countries, rose 0.16% after solid gains in Asia.
+The STOXX 50 added 0.1% while the MSCI world equity index, which tracks shares in 49 countries, rose 0.15% after gains in Asia.

 High on record sums of central bank stimulus, investors have pushed stock markets to new peaks.